Persistent and Zigzag Homology: A Matrix Factorization Viewpoint: Preliminaries

 where the information for the indecomposable $I[1,4]$ is colored in \red{red}.
 Note the indecomposable blocks all appear as adjacency matrices of sub-graphs of the underlying directed graph of the quiver.
-This means that even thought the indecomposables are written with the same notation, the indecomposable matrices are not identical due to the different directions of arrows.
-The advantage of the indecomposable factorization is that it is easy to determine the lengths the indecomposables, but information about which vector spaces participate is obscured.
+This means that even though the indecomposables are written with the same symbolic notation, the indecomposable matrices are not identical due to the different directions of arrows.